vippsas/vipps-recurring-api/README.md

 # Vipps Recurring API

+**Please note:** This API is not officially launched.

-Vipps Recurring API delivers recurring payment functionality for a merchant to create a payment agreement with a customer for fixed interval payments.
+The Vipps Recurring API delivers recurring payment functionality for a merchant to create a payment agreement with a customer for fixed interval payments.
 When the agreement is accepted by the end user the merchant can send charges that will be automatically processed on the due date.

 **API documentation:** https://vippsas.github.io/vipps-recurring-api/